matrixBT/Deep-reinforcement-Learning/README.md

 # Deep-reinforcement-Learning
-Deep Reinforcement Learning for Atari with Fire_Intercept Architecture (*Proposed) (Details will be updated soon)
+Deep Reinforcement Learning for Atari with Improvised* Architecture (More details will be updated soon)

 ## Requirements: